espanso/espanso/docs/sync.md

 The general idea, which applies to all operating systems, is the following:

-* Move the espanso configuration folder inside your Dropbox folder (also a subdirectory is perfectly file)
+* Move the espanso configuration folder inside your Dropbox folder (also a subdirectory is perfectly fine)
-* Create a **symbolic link** in the original position, pointing to the synched folder.
+* Create a **symbolic link** in the original position, pointing to the synced folder.

 The specific commands depend on you OS: